tbenade/wercker-devcenter/source/index.html.md

 We have open sourced this documentation on [GitHub](https://github.com/wercker/wercker-devcenter), feel free to improve upon it through pull requests.

+You can find the awesome people who have already contributed [here](http://devcenter.wercker.com/articles/contributors.html).

 -------

 <div class="authorCredits">